jcoleman45/6300test/Project2/D1/ProjectPlan.md

 | Ganesh Shivashankaraiah | Documentation Lead, Developer  |

 - Every member is expected to review documents and source code on Github as needed.
-- Weekly meetings (twice per week) are schedule on Google Hangout for the entire team to understand the progress and discuss any issues
+- Weekly meetings (twice per week) are scheduled on Google Hangout for the entire team to understand the progress and discuss any issues
 - Project team will collaborate on `Slack.com` on a continous basis
 - `Github` will be used as the source control repository